Carol-YiYun/invert-binary-tree-iterative/README.md

 # 🌳 Invert Binary Tree (Iterative Solution)

-Non-recursive solution for inverting a binary tree.
+A non-recursive solution for inverting a binary tree using an iterative BFS approach.
+Implemented in Python 3.13.7, fully tested, and Docker-ready for quick verification.

 ---